MobileHelp Classic Review

 Additional regular help and wall-mounted buttons are just $2 per month.
 Therefore, multiperson monitoring is also extremely affordable.
 MobileHelp does not have voice extension or fire and smoke monitoring, two somewhat rarely offered additional features.

-Moving on to the assessment of their 24/7 monitoring services, we’ve experienced satisfactory response times.
+MobileHelp Classic reviews wouldn’t be complete without us looking into the monitoring services.
+Moving on to the assessment of the company’s 24/7 monitoring services, we’ve experienced satisfactory response times.
 While it occasionally took the live agents up to 40 seconds to pick up, response times averaged around 35 seconds.

 These results are on par with those in other reviews.
 Communication with the help agents was always loud and clear.
 They were very professional and pleasant to talk to, even after numerous test calls.